Brian Cadd: 1993–2015: Return to Australia, The Blazing Salads, ARIA Hall of Fame and autobiography

 Also in 2007, Cadd was inducted into the Australian Songwriters Association (ASA) Songwriters Hall of Fame in recognition of his lifetime of songwriting achievements.

 In November 2010, Cadd released his autobiography, From This Side of Things.
 In the book Cadd tells the stories of his upbringing in Western Australia where he won a TV talent quest at the age of 12 and worked on a children's TV program as a pianist, about his time in Tasmania and Melbourne where he played jazz with the Beale Street Jazz Band and the Castaways who would become the Jackson Kings.
 Having success with both the Groop and Axiom as well as his solo success in Australia, working in the United States and Europe for over 20 years and being inducted into the ARIA Hall of Fame in 2007 by Jimmy Barnes.

 In 2011, Cadd released a country album, Wild Bulls and Horses, with his longtime friend Russell Morris.

-2016-present: Bulletproof and Silver City
+2016–present: Bulletproof and Silver City

-In November 2016, Cadd released a new studio album with the Bootleg Family Band titled Bulletproof, which was credited to Cadd and t he Bootleg Family Band.

-In January 2019, Cadd will release a new solo studio album titled Silver City.
+In November 2016, Cadd released a new studio album with the Bootleg Family Band, Bulletproof, which was credited to Cadd and t he Bootleg Family Band.
+Cadd issued a solo studio album, Silver City (January 2019).
+He followed in April 2024, with a country music album, Dream Train.